B-24D-10-CO Serial Number 41-23908 Aircraft Number 85

 Restoration

-The restored B-24 fuselage finally arrived at the Hill Aerospace Museum May 17, 2002.
+The fuselage was restored in California and then shipped to Hill Aerospace Museum arriving May 17, 2002.
 The wings are to be completed later and final assembly will follow soon thereafter.
-This B-24 aircraft is presented by the Aerospace Heritage Foundation of Utah and Hill Aerospace Museum as a tribute to all those who served their country in WW II in the "forgotten war" of the Alaska Campaign.
+This B-24 aircraft is presented by the Aerospace Heritage Foundation of Utah and Hill Aerospace Museum as a tribute to all those who served their country in World War II and in the "Forgotten War" of the Alaska Campaign.

 Ted Spencer adds: